-I'm a PhD student in Development Economics at Dyson, Cornell, fortunate to be advised by Chris Barrett, Brian Dillon, Johannes Haushofer, and Karlijn Morsink.
-I visited PSE in Fall 2024, with shorter visits to Utrecht and Wageningen.
+I’m a PhD student in Development Economics at Dyson, Cornell, and I’m fortunate to be advised by Chris Barrett, Brian Dillon, Johannes Haushofer, and Karlijn Morsink.
+I had the opportunity to visit the development research groups at PSE and Wageningen.
 Reach me at yn266[at]cornell.edu.

 My research focuses on strategies to reduce chronic poverty and suffering by promoting human capital accumulation in low-income, challenging environments.